#2 in My City & My Town – Appreciating London Series

-The second of my five top places in My City & My Town, Appreciating London , retracing my footsteps, is Greenwich.
+The second of my five top places in My City & My Town, Appreciating London Series is Greenwich.

 My first stop was the Greenwich Market.
 Afterwards, I walked around the town for a bit before making my way along King William Walk and across the Royal Park towards the Royal Observatory and the Planetarium.
 It was not a very busy morning on that day in the market or the town, so it was a little easier to click away.
 The following is the itinerary of how I spent the day at Greenwich.